 - Planning, organizing & tracking your life.

-- Practicing self care activities.
+- Practicing self-care activities.

 - Watching TV shows that are adding to your knowledge.

-- Learning to be anxiety and fear free.
+- Learning to be anxiety and fear-free.

 - Choosing high-quality products whenever possible.

-1. You procrastinate much less.
+1. You procrastinate less

 And honestly, everyone needs a little bit of slacking here and there.

 Here are a few examples:

-Instead of watching a mindless TV show you choose interesting documentaries.
+Instead of watching a mindless TV show, you choose interesting documentaries.

-2. You start waiting for tomorrow.
+2. You start waiting for tomorrow

 It may be that things suck at the moment.